ligius-/jbeagle/README.md

 If you close the preview frame there is no way to get it back other than restarting the application.

-There's no reconnection, you have to restart the application.
+FIXED:There's no reconnection, you have to restart the application.

 If you close the application make sure to memorize the settings first, they are not persisted.